latish0510/Task_3_Exploratory-Data-Analysis--Retail-Level---Beginner-/README.md

 ##  Project done during the Data Science & Business Analytics Internship at The Sparks Foundation.

-* * Task: As a business manager, try to find out the weak areas where you can work to make more profit.
+* Task: As a business manager, try to find out the weak areas where you can work to make more profit.

+* Libraries/Datasets Used: Pandas, Numpy, SampleSuperstore

+** Author - Latish Tagde**